nabeelvalley/docs/src/content/docs-md/random/jq.md

 .dependencies | to_entries | map({(.key): { name: .key, value: .value }})
 ```

+> Maps can also contain other operations and mappings within them - this is basically a new `jq` closure

 # Object Entries

 Getting the entries from an object can be done with the `to_entries` which returns an object with the shape `{key: K, value: V}`